MarkusEggerInc/CODEFrameworkDocs/Partial Views in CODE Framework WPF.md

 }
 ```

-Note that the parameter doesn’t have to be called “parameter”.
+Note that the parameter doesn’t have to be called "parameter".
 CODE Framework matches single-parameter action methods by parameter type if the name doesn’t match, hence this parameter can be called anything you would like it to be, as long as the type matches:

 ```c#
 public ActionResult CustomerName(ParameterType parentModel)